penn-cnt/CNT_EEG_TEMPLATE/README.md

 ### reference_data
 This folder contains data that can be used for building targets or conducting unit tests.

-### sample_data
-This folder contains sample data that might be used in any of the lab-wide projects.

 ### scripts
-This folder contains user-defined scripts.
+This folder contains user-defined scripts on a per project basis.

 ### unit_tests
 This folder contains unit tests for validating new/altered code at both the machine level and model level.